 Modern kitchen gadgets like air fryers and espresso machines take up more space than you might expect.
 As a result, storage space always seems to be at a premium.
-Updated cabinet designs allow for more storage options than ever before — everything from pull-out drawers and built-in lazy Susans to adjustable shelving heights and hooks. — Chances are if your cabinets haven’t been remodeled since 2010, you’re missing out on a lot of much-needed storage space.
+Updated cabinet designs allow for more storage options than ever before — everything from pull-out drawers and built-in lazy Susans to adjustable shelving heights and hooks.
+Chances are if your cabinets haven’t been remodeled since 2010, you’re missing out on a lot of much-needed storage space.
 The good news?
 DIY cabinet removal and installation are both fairly simple.
-A contractor could knock out both jobs in a day if all the supplies are ready.
+You or a contractor could knock out both jobs in a couple day if all the supplies are ready.

 Most kitchens contain pantry space, but sometimes the area you have isn’t enough, especially for large families.
 If you’re looking to add a bit more pantry space, it all depends on the type of kitchen you’re working with.
 For a galley-style kitchen, consider constructing a small stacked pantry or adding more shelves to one you may already have.
 If you have a bit more space to work with, you may choose to build a larger, walk-in pantry into a corner.
 Also, never discount expansion.
 If you have the space to knock down a wall and borrow a bit of a neighboring room, it could be a great choice.

 If your house has a basement, you know it’s a great multi-functional space.
 Maybe you’re using it for storage.
 Perhaps you’ve made it a rec room or home gym.
 Whatever its function, basement remodeling is a common practice that can add more functional square-footage to your home.
 Read on for some renovation tips that will make your basement the best it can be.